Skip to main content

 3.1 DEFINITIONS

-Academic – Any personnel, organizations, policies, procedures, or practices that are overseen by the Academic Vice President (AVP).
+Academic – Any personnel, organizations, policies, procedures, or practices that are overseen by the academic vice president (AVP).

 Minor revision – Minor revisions do not materially change the intent, scope, or application of a policy or procedure that has a significant impact on the daily operations, responsibilities, procedures, or expectations for one or more key constituents of the academic campus community.
 Minor amendments can include, but are not limited to: editorial changes that clarify, but do not substantively alter, the existing meaning of the policy or procedure; the addition or removal of specific examples; updates of titles and names; and updates to references to applicable law or regulations.